-The population within six miles of the site is approximately 16,000 people.
-The nearest residence is 1/3 of a mile from the site.
-The area's primary drinking water is provided by the City of Phoenix water distribution system.
-The municipal system draws water from groundwater and surface water sources over thirty miles away.
+The population within six miles of the Site is approximately 16,000 people.
+The nearest residence is 1/3 of a mile from the Site.
+The area's primary drinking water is provided by the City of Phoenix (City) water distribution system.
+The City's municipal water distribution system (the closest drinking water supply) draws water from groundwater and surface water sources over thirty miles away.
 The nearest drinking water supply well is over three miles away.
-An industrial well and a down gradient agricultural well are located 200 feet and 800 feet, respectively, from the site.
+An industrial well and a down gradient agricultural well are located 200 feet and 800 feet, respectively, from the Site.
 However, there is no known contamination of these wells at this time.

-Nature and Extent of the Problem: Parts of the landfill were covered with water by at least one flood event during 1965 and intermittently during the 1970s.
+During 1965 and intermittently during the 1970s, parts of the landfill were covered with water by flood events.
 Liquid waste disposal pits were breached at least once during these events.
-River flow and surface water run-off events in May 1978 washed refuse from the southwest portion of Cell A and the northern third of Cell A-1.
+In May 1978, river flow and surface water run-off events washed refuse from the southwest portion of Cell A and the northern third of Cell A-1.
 The area in Cell A was then refilled with new refuse during the summer of 1978.
 The Cell A-1 area was refilled with construction debris in 1979.
 Early in 1979, the Salt River flooded again, raising the water table and filling several of the landfill pits.
 The high water also breached several dikes, opening landfill cells and causing refuse to wash directly into the river.
 Water infiltrated directly into the cells, increasing the potential for leachate generation and resulting in leachate contamination of groundwater.
 In addition, saturation of the waste generated excess amounts of methane gas.
-This scenario is not likely to occur since the Salt River Channel has now been channelized to withstand a (estimated) 100-year flood event.
-In addition, the north and south river banks were strengthened with soil cement levees extending to 10 feet below the river channel.

 Contaminants and Risks

 - Surface Water